Photo of doll with text: No, really! I swear! Lots of girls have violet eyes!

 Also available for your reading pleasure is the latest in the Hathor Watch-Along series for Firefly, for "Safe."
 Again, I'm really pleased with the discussion.
 I'd hoped that doing this series would be both fun and thought-provoking, and so far it really has.
 Hooray!

-Dr. Doofenschmertz wearing his nightguard; text: the pressures of an evil life (require a grind guard)
+revena: Dr. Doofenschmertz wearing his nightguard; text: the pressures of an evil life (require a grind guard) (Doofenschmertz)

 I have an irrational fear that someday I will be scratching an itch in my bellybutton, and I'll poke through into my, y'know, innards.